Hard-Constrained Deep Learning for Climate Downscaling: Related work

-\paragraph{Deep Learning for Climate Downscaling} There exists extensive work on ML methods for climate and weather observations and predictions, from CNN architectures \citep{vandal2017} to GANs \citep{stengel_2020} and normalizing flows \citep{climalign}.
-Recently, especially GANs have become a very popular architecture choice, including many works on precipitation model downscaling \citep{wang_2021, watson_2020, Chaudhuri2020CLiGANAS} as well as other quantities such as wind and solar data \citep{stengel_2020}.
-Unified frameworks comparing methods and benchmarks were introduced by \citet{medina_2020} to assess different SR-CNN setups and by \citet{wisosuper} with the introduction of a new dataset for wind and solar SR. To date, there has been limited work on spatiotemporal SR with climate data.
-Some authors have looked at super-resolving multiple time steps at once, but not increasing the temporal resolution \citep{spatio_temp1,spatio_temp2}, whereas \citet{spatio-tep3} increases the temporal resolution by just treating the time steps as different channels and using a standard SR-CNN.
+\paragraph{Deep Learning for Climate Downscaling} There exists extensive work on ML methods for climate and weather observation and prediction downscaling, from CNN architectures \citep{vandal2017} to GANs \citep{stengel_2020} and normalizing flows \citep{climalign}.
+Recently, GANs have become a very popular architecture choice, including many works on precipitation model downscaling \citep{wang_2021, watson_2020, Chaudhuri2020CLiGANAS} as well as other quantities such as wind and solar data \citep{stengel_2020}.
+Unified frameworks comparing methods and benchmarks were introduced by \citet{medina_2020} to assess different SR-CNN setups and by \citet{wisosuper} with the introduction of a new data set for wind and solar SR. To date, there has been limited work on spatiotemporal SR with climate data.
+Some authors have looked at super-resolving multiple time steps at once without increasing the temporal resolution \citep{spatio_temp1,spatio_temp2}. \citet{spatio-tep3} did increase the temporal resolution by simply treating the time steps as different channels and using a standard SR-CNN.

-\paragraph{Constrained Learning for Climate} Various works on ML for climate science have attempted to enforce certain physical constraints via soft penalties in the loss \citep{beucler2019}, linearly constrained neural networks for convection \citep{beucler}, or aerosol microphysics emulation \citep{harder2022}.
-A different line of work incorporates constraints into machine learning based on flux balances \citep{obin1, obin2, yuval}.
-These strategies use domain knowledge of how properties flow to ensure conservation of different quantities, instead of predicting tendencies directly, fluxes are predicted.
-Outside climate science, recent works have emerged on enforcing hard constraints on the output of neural networks (e.g.~\citet{dc3}).
+\paragraph{Constrained Learning for Climate} Various works on ML for climate science have attempted to enforce certain physical constraints via soft penalties in the loss \citep{beucler2019}, linearly constrained neural networks for convection \citep{beucler}, or aerosol microphysics emulation \citep{harder2022} using completion or correction methods. \citet{zanna} and \citet{bolton} use a final fixed convolutional layer to achieve momentum and vorticity conservation in an ML ocean model.
+A different line of work incorporates constraints into machine learning based on flux balances (Sturm and Wexler, 2020, 2022; Yuval et al., 2021).
+These strategies use domain knowledge of how properties flow to ensure conservation of different quantities.
+Instead of predicting tendencies directly, fluxes are predicted. \citet{hess} introduces one global constraint to be applied to bias-correct the precipitation prediction generated by a GAN.
+Outside of climate science, recent work has emerged on enforcing hard constraints on the output of neural networks (e.g.~\citet{dc3}).